HaitaoMao/HaitaoMao.github.io/_posts/2022-02-08-A review on graph classification.md

 $$
 where $\Theta_{a t t}\in \mathbb{R}^{F\times 1}$ , the activation function is tanh

-TopKpooling can be written as:
+TopKpooling can be rewritten as:
 $$
 Y=\sigma(\sigma\left(\tilde{D}^{-\frac{1}{2}} \tilde{A} \tilde{D}^{-\frac{1}{2}} X W\right) \Theta_{a t t} / ||\Theta_{a t t}||_2)
 $$
 where the activation function is sigmoid.

-Other operation are same with TopKPool.
+Other operation are same as TopKPool.

 Maybe this scoring is better than TopKPool, or the achitecture is better.